-The Super NES Classic Edition was revealed today.
+The SNES Classic Edition was revealed today.
 Here are all the details.

-Today, Nintendo officially announced the SNES Classic Edition!
+Today, Nintendo officially announced the Super Nintendo Entertainment System Classic Edition!
 There had been rumors about this mini console re-release for a few months, but now we have all the details.

-The Super NES Classic Edition will be a mini version of the original SNES.
+The SNES Classic Edition will be a mini version of the original SNES.
 Older gamers out there might remember how there was an original and a baby edition of the Super Nintendo back in the 90s.

 This mini version of the SNES will fit in your hand, just like the NES classic.
 It will come with two controllers with the original SNES style, but the length of the cable hasn’t been revealed.
 One of the big problems with the NES Classic Edition was how the included controller’s cable was only about three feet long.